coherenceplatform/cocli/README.md

 ```

 N.B.
 If you get an error trying to use the cli on a mac (along the lines of e.g. "...can’t be opened because apple cannot check it for malicious software.") then [follow these steps](https://support.apple.com/guide/mac-help/apple-cant-check-app-for-malicious-software-mchleab3a043/mac) to grant an exception for cocli.

+## Development

+To change your target environment update the `CoherenceDomain` in the `devConfig`.
+It can be found in `pkg/cocli/cocli.go`.

+If you are targeting a workspace, the cli will need to use a slightly different api url path.
+This will be handled automatically by cocli.